Firestar93/GAS_motifs/README.md

 9. get_highly_induced_targetGenes.R to get highly induced IFN and ILN genes from outside data (Jakub, HK, GEO) and produce normalized counts
 10. filter_IFN_induced.py to filter the SNPs
 11. plots_GAS_motifs_IFN_induced.R to plot expression
+12. getOnly4Spacers.py will give you only 4 spacers to search for gain of function SNPs (i.e., makes a 3 spacer out of a 4 spacer)

 ####OLD CODE #####